 Participants are videotaped and photographed saying "I Love You" in their native language using digital microscope cameras.
-The images and voice recordings are combined with original music by Julius Schön to create an immersive multi-media installation.
+The images and voice recordings are combined with original music by Julius Schön and Devan Davies-Wood to create an immersive multi-media installation.
 The microscope technology, which is actually a child's toy, creates unexpected reflections of skin tone, sometimes capturing what is beneath the skin, and showing that we are all human underneath.
-During the photo sessions, participants are encouraged to spend time telling their stories of migration, and describing their personal and cultural definition of “love”.
+During the photo sessions, participants are encouraged to tell their stories, and describing their personal and cultural definition of “love”.
 The highly emotional and connected experience participants share - saying "I Love You" into the camera - exemplifies the healing power of this phrase.
 This interaction creates a connection between participants, the photographer, and strangers.
 The message of love reverberates through the images and voices of people of different cultures and religions.

-The project was featured in a full page article in the New York Post on June 3rd, click here to read.
+The project was featured in a full page article in the New York Post.
+CLICK HERE TO READ

 Soundtracks for the project videos can be heard at our SoundCloud page.